Editor's note: This story was first published on July 7. The updated version includes a copy of the command investigation.

 The Parris Island command investigation and witness statements paint a portrait of Germano as a driven officer who could be abrasive and aggressive, and doggedly pursued the goal of unit improvement to the apparent alienation of at least some Marines in the command.

-The document describes a May 9 Crucible hump conducted by the battalion's Papa Company, which finished about a half mile behind a male recruit company.
-Witnesses alleged Germano took the company to task in a meeting two days after the hike, saying it was the worst she'd ever seen and the Marines in the company should be as embarrassed as she was about it.
-She also told the Papa Company Marines company that they were responsible for the negative comments in the command climate survey and that she was tired of being blamed, the investigation states.
+The document describes a May 9 Crucible hump hike conducted by the battalion's Papa Company, which finished about a half mile behind a male recruit company.
+Witnesses alleged Germano took the company to task in a meeting two days after the hike, saying it was the worst hike she'd ever seen and the Marines in the company should be as embarrassed as she was about it.
+She also told the Papa Company Marines company that they were it was responsible for the negative comments in the command climate survey and that she was tired of being blamed, the investigation states ipulates.

 If the unit's members "focused on doing the right thing instead of running outside of [the battalion] talking about how mean she was and how horrible the command is, our command climate would be just fine," she told the unit, according to one member who was interviewed.

-Another event that illustrates the tension between Germano's attempt at reform and the pushback from her unit came the same month, when she showed the short film "Throw Like a Girl," to a group of new Marines.
-Created for a Procter & Gamble advertisement that was screened during the Super Bowl, the video illustrates how many take the descriptor "like a girl" to mean weak or ineffective.
-The class then took a hard-edged turn, according to multiple witness statements, when Germano singled out Marines who couldn't perform three pullups or complete a physical fitness test's 3-mile run in less than 23 minutes.
+Another event that illustrates the tension between Germano's attempt at push to reform and the pushback from her unit came the same month, when she showed the short film "Throw Like a Girl," to a group of new Marines.
+Created for a Procter & Gamble advertisement that was screened during the Super Bowl 2015, the video illustrates how many take the descriptor "like a girl" to mean weak or ineffective.
+The class then took a hard-edged turn, according to multiple witness statements, when Germano singled out Marines who couldn't perform three pullups or complete run a physical fitness test's 3-mile run in less than under 23 minutes.